LearnersBlock/library/README.md

 # Library

-This repository provides the source code for https://library.learnersblock.org and the [Learner's Block]( https://github.com/LearnersBlock/learners-block/tree/main/frontend/apps/library) Library access.
-For online use, it is hosted through [Netlify](http://netlify.com) and subsequently contains configuration files relevant to deployment to their platform.
-On the Learner's Block, the repository is embedded as a subtree.
+This repository provides the source code for https://library.learnersblock.org.
+It is hosted through [Netlify](http://netlify.com) and subsequently contains configuration files relevant to deployment to their platform.

-It is maintained through the [Learner's Block Library repository](https://github.com/LearnersBlock/library) and all pull requests should be submitted there.

 Resources stored in the database are not managed through this repository, they are maintained through a separate backend.
 Resource submissions can be made through our [contact page](https://learnersblock.org/contact) until a submissions page is added.